njnaman/Rock-Paper-Scissors/Readme.md

 $ python3 train_densenet.py
 ```

-6. Play the game with your computer!
+6. Play the game with your Friends!
 ```sh
 $ python3 play.py
 ```

+# ENJOY THE GAME